-This new venture is the second chapter of the Lebenthal family and in addition to Municipal and Corporate capital markets, also has as its primary focus a “Multi- Family Office” which acts as a personal CFO for the "Lost Affluent™”, investors with $2 million to $20 million in assets.
+In addition to municipal and corporate capital markets, the company has as its primary focus a "multifamily office," which acts as a personal CFO for the "Lost Affluent," investors with $2 million to $20 million in assets.

-As a recognizable woman on Wall Street, she is a frequent commentator on television and makes frequent appearances in the media.
+As a recognizable woman on Wall Street, Lebenthal is a frequent commentator on television and makes frequent appearances in the media.

-Professional involvement includes acting as a director of Broadridge Financial Solutions.
-She is also the treasurer of the Securities Industry Financial Markets Organization (SIFMA), Lebenthal is a member of The Committee of 200, a leading organization for female businesswomen.
-She is also actively involved with several leading New York cultural institutions including, the Business Council of the Metropolitan Museum of Art, the Rita Hayworth Alzheimer's Association Gala, the Alzheimer's Durg Discovery Foundation, Hale House, the Couture Council of the Fashion Institute of Technology, and she is co-chair of the Botanical Garden Winter Wonderland Ball as well as a member of its Advisory Council.
+Lebenthal is actively involved with several leading New York cultural institutions, including the Business Council of the Metropolitan Museum of Art, the Rita Hayworth Alzheimer's Association Gala, the Alzheimer's Durg Discovery Foundation and is president of the Couture Council of the Fashion Institute of Technology; she is co-chair of the Botanical Garden Winter Wonderland Ball as well as a member of its advisory council.

-Lebenthal is also a contributing editor for New York Social Diary and published her first novel “Recessionistas," in August 2010.
+She also is a contributing editor for New York Social Diary and published her first novel, "Recessionistas," in 2010.

-A graduate of Princeton University in 1986, with an A.B. in history, Lebenthal began her career in the municipal bond department at Kidder Peabody Inc.
+A graduate of Princeton University in 1986, with an A.B. in history, Lebenthal began her career in the municipal bond department at Kidder Peabody.